codefellows/javascript_da_gitbook/prework/README.md

 ### Javascript
 There are plethora of options for learning Javascript online and a multitude of different directions to go within the language (boom, college words).
 To prepare for the course, focus your attention on the language fundamentals.
-I recommend two main resources
+I recommend three main resources
   1. *Eloquent Javascript*
 The author of this book has made it available in its entirety for free online: http://eloquentjavascript.net/.
 Get through the first ten chapters if you can but at the minimum tackle the first six